Compulsive Masturbation Addiction

 4. Hobbies and Activities: Engaging in fulfilling activities to distract from urges to masturbate.

-5. Healthy Lifestyle Changes: Regular exercise, balanced diet, and adequate sleep can improve overall well-being and reduce urges.
+5. Healthy Lifestyle Changes: Regular exercise, balanced diet, and adequate sleep can improve overall and reduce urges.

 6. Limiting Access to Triggers: Avoiding triggers such as pornography or specific environments associated with masturbation.